 If you enabled the LAN Access Point feature mentioned previously, edit the access point's SSID, channel, encryption method, and password.
 Click Save Changes to write your information to the node's configuration, and a node reboot will also be required.
-Now wireless devices can connect to your node through this new WiFi AP, and their DHCP IP address will be assigned by the node's DHCP server.
-If your node hardware has two radios, for example the Mikrotik hAP ac lite with both 2.4 and 5.8 GHz radios in a single unit, the LAN Access Point section will always be visible whether or not your Mesh RF interface is enabled.
+Now wireless devices can connect to your node's LAN wirelessly, and their DHCP IP address will be assigned by the node's DHCP server.
+If your node hardware has more than one unused radio, for example the Mikrotik hAP ac lite with both 2.4 and 5.8 GHz radios in a single unit, the LAN Access Point section will always be visible whether or not your Mesh RF interface is enabled.